coreinfrastructure/best-practices-badge/background.md

 There are so many processes for evaluating OSS that Stol and Babar have published a framework comparing them here:
 <http://staff.lero.ie/stol/files/2011/12/OSS2010.pdf>.
 One complication
-is that there are several methods all named &#8220;Open Source Maturity Model&#8221;.
+is that there are several methods named
+&#8220;Open Source Maturity Model.&#8221;

 ### QualiPSo OpenSource Maturity Model (OMM)